Glentrool

 Local Produce

-In this unspoiled corner of Galloway, the beautiful wilds of Glentrool and The Cree Valley have given forth a rich & varied natural harvest.
+In this unspoiled corner of Galloway, the beautiful wilds of Glentrool and the Cree Valley have given forth a rich & varied natural harvest.

 Minniwick Pottery, just a mile from Glentrool, is one of a very small band of traditional wood-fired potteries using hand made clay bodies and glazes incorporating local minerals, sand, and wood ash from the surrounding mountains, lochs and woodlands.